trantuan4132/kaggle-RSNA-Fracture-Detection/README.md

 </div>

 The CV is calculated using competition metric and out-of-fold prediction.
-The public LB and private LB is the score gotten from the kaggle competition using ensemble of fold 1, 2, 3 stage 1 and all folds in stage 2 with the submission time of nearly 9 hours (could not ensemble more due to time limit).
+The public LB and private LB is the score gotten from the kaggle competition using ensemble of fold 1, 2, 3 stage 1 and all folds in stage 2.
 Both models use ConvNeXt-T as backbone, image size of 384 in stage 1 and 320 in stage 2.

+In general, our approach achieves 0.3367 in the private leaderboard, which is between the score of the top 17 and 18 teams.

 ## Demo